CS3219-AY2425S1/cs3219-ay2425s1-project-g38/collaboration-service/README.md

 - Data:
     - `{ message: string, sessionData: SessionData }`
     - Example:
-        ```json(SessionData)
+        ```json
         {
+            "message": "Welcome to the session!",
+            "sessionData": {
                 "question": "What is the two sum of 2 and 3?",
                 "yDocUpdate": Uint8Array,
                 "selectedLanguage": "python",
                 "usersInRoom": ["user123", "user456"],
                 "username": "user123"
                 "chatHistory": [ChatMessage]
+            }
         }
         ```
         ```